-The University reserves the right to report student discipline information to the parents or legal guardians of students.
+The University reserves the right, under certain exceptions to the Family Educational Rights and Privacy Act (FERPA), to report student discipline information to the parents or legal guardians of students.

 Federal legislation authorizes Wesleyan University to disclose disciplinary records concerning violations of the University's rules and regulations governing the use or possession of alcohol or controlled substances that involve students who are under the age of 21 regardless of whether the student is a dependent.